 In order to demonstrate compliance with the requirements of the Indenture, the Authority prepares separate schedules (the "Trust Indenture Schedules") in conformance with accounting principles specified in the Indenture, which is an accounting basis that differs from GAAP.
 The Trust Indenture Schedules are the basis for the financial information included in Table Six, and the Indenture basis of accounting is the basis for the projections in Table Seven.
-Some of the primary differences in the Indenture basis information in Tables Six and Seven versus the GAAP basis information in the APPENDIX A financial statements are that in the Trust Indenture Schedules there is no depreciation/amortization included in operating expenses and there are no earnings on construction fund bond proceeds included in investment earnings.
+Some of the primary differences in the Indenture basis information in Tables Six and Seven versus the GAAP basis information in the Appendix A financial statements are that in the Trust Indenture Schedules there is no depreciation/amortization included in operating expenses and there are no earnings on construction fund bond proceeds included in investment earnings.
 The following overview of preliminary, unaudited 2010 results is based on preliminary estimates of the Authority's Indenture basis of accounting.
 Such estimates may change prior to the finalization of the Authority's year-end 2010 Trust Indenture Schedules.

-Preliminary and unaudited 2010 Operating Revenues increased \$15.3 million, or 2.3%, from \$658.1 million in 2009 to \$673.4 million in 2010 (determined on the Indenture basis).
+Preliminary and unaudited 2010 Operating Revenues increased \$15.7 million, or 2.4%, from \$658.1 million in 2009 to \$673.8 million in 2010 (determined on the Indenture basis).
 Toll revenues net of evaded tolls, but prior to evasion recovery, increased \$36.7 million, or 6.2%, from \$592.1 million in 2009 to \$628.8 million in 2010.
-That increase was partially offset by a decline in Evasion Recovery Revenues of \$18.3 million, or 35.2%, from \$54.8 million in 2009 to \$35.5 million in 2010.
-Toll and Evasion Recovery Revenues combined totaled \$664.3 million in 2010, an increase of \$17.4 million, or 2.7%, versus \$646.9 million in 2009.
+That increase was partially offset by a decline in Evasion Recovery Revenues of \$18.3 million, or 33.4%, from \$54.8 million in 2009 to \$36.5 million in 2010.
+Toll and Evasion Recovery Revenues combined totaled \$665.3 million in 2010, an increase of \$18.4 million, or 2.8%, versus \$646.9 million in 2009.
 The decline in Evasion Recovery Revenues, which was expected, was caused by elevated Evasion Recovery Revenues in 2009 as the Tollway continued to work through a backlog created by a suspension in the issuance of violation notices from June 2006 through August 2007.
-Preliminary and Unaudited 2010 Operating Expenses declined \$4.3 million, or 1.7%, from \$255.2 million in 2009 to \$250.9 million in 2010.
-Based on the preceding, net revenues available for debt service increased 5% from \$403 million in 2009 to \$423 million in 2010.
+Operating expenses are expected to be at or below the \$258.3 revised budget for 2010.
+Based on the preceding, net revenues available for debt service increased 3% from \$403 million in 2009 to \$415 million in 2010.
 All 2010 results are estimated, preliminary and unaudited and presented on an Indenture basis.
+2010 estimates are subject to change prior to the finalization of the Authority's year-end 2010 Trust Indenture Schedules.